slerman12/UnifiedML2old/README.md

-# Unified ML, unified in one place, ml, it's so unified <del>*(don't forget to edit this before posting, under any circumstance or else people will think you're dumb and not take your good library serious!)</del>
+# Unified ML, unified in one place, ml, it's so unified

 ![alt text](evolve.gif)